lulu-2021/ansible-elixir-deploy/server-build-docs.md

 ## Build and App server creation with ansible

+#### These instructions relate to `internal servers`

+* IF building these on the internet - SECURITY steps need to be taken
+* Install and configure `UFW` - firewall!
+(TODO: consider adding this to ansible)

 #### BUILD SERVER

 * Created a completely NEW buildserver vm on the FreeBSD host